PATHS – Provincial Association of Transition Houses and Services of Saskatchewan

 Saskatchewan’s Cyberstalking and Coercive Control Act

-Saskatchewan introduced The Cyberstalking and Coercive Control Act today (November 6).
+The Cyberstalking and Coercive Control Act came became law today (December 4).
 This legislation amends the definition of interpersonal violence to include a pattern of coercive or controlling behaviour, or cyberstalking and online harassment. https://www.saskatchewan.ca/government/news-and-media/2025/november/06/government-introduces-legislation-to-expand-definition-of-interpersonal-abuse

-Passing this legislation will make provisions within The Victims of Interpersonal Violence Act available to those experiencing coercive or controlling behaviour or online stalking and harassment.
+This legislation makes provisions within The Victims of Interpersonal Violence Act available to those experiencing coercive or controlling behaviour or online stalking and harassment.
 Provisions in provincial legislation provide protections for victims of interpersonal violence, including Emergency Intervention Orders and the ability to end long-term tenancies when a survivor is at risk of future violence.
 This change will increase options and enhance safety for victims and survivors in Saskatchewan.

 What is coercive control?